 Before you go out, take your dog for a quick walk, run or spin around the backyard just to tucker them out a bit.
-This will help induce calm before you leave and hopefully induce them to sleep while you're gone.
+This will help induce calm before you leave and hopefully get them to sleep while you're gone.

 2. Don't Say Goodbye

 It may sound counterintuitive, but Dr. Lori Pasternak, Co-Founder of Helping Hands Affordable Veterinary Surgery and Dental Care of Richmond, VA, says, "Not making a big show of you coming and leaving is important.
 Ignore your dog when you enter and exit your home.
 The bigger deal you make of saying hello and goodbye, the higher the anxiety becomes for your dog when you leave."